Streampunk/macadam/README.md

 This is prototype software and is not yet suitable for production use.
 Linux is now a fully supported platform.
 However, please note that Blackmagic USB3 devices are not supported under Linux.

-Why _macadam_? _Tarmacadam_ is the black stuff that magically makes roads, so it seemed appropriate as a name for a steampunk-style BlackMagic binding.
+Why _macadam_? _Tarmacadam_ is the black stuff that magically makes roads, so it seemed appropriate as a name for a steampunk-style Blackmagic binding.

 ## Installation

 Macadam has a number of prerequisites:

 1. Install [Node.js](http://nodejs.org/) for your platform.
-This software has been developed against version 10.11.0 which is the current version and will soon be LTS.
+This software has been developed against version 10.11.0 and will track the Node LTS version.
 2. Install the latest version of the Blackmagic Desktop Video SDKs for your platform, available from https://www.blackmagicdesign.com/support.
 At least version 10.12.0 is required.
-3. Install [node-gyp](https://github.com/nodejs/node-gyp) and make sure that you have the prerequisites for compiling Javascript addons for your platform.
+3. Install [node-gyp](https://github.com/nodejs/node-gyp) and make sure that you have the prerequisites for compiling Javascript addons for your platform as described.
 This requires a C/C++ development kit and python v2.7.

 Macadam is designed to be used as a module included into another project.
-To include macadam into your project:
+To include macadam into your project (`--save` is now assumed so could be omitted):

     npm install --save macadam

 ## Using macadam

 To use macadam, `require` the module.
-Capture and playback operations are illustrated below.
+Capture and playback operations are illustrated in sections below.

 ### Device information